alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/doc/report.md

 ## alternative hypothesis: two.sided
 ```

 From the result above, the p-value (< 2.2e-16) is much less than the 5% significance level, so we can reject the null hypothesis that passenger class did not play a role in survivorship, i.e. passengers in higher classes did have more chance to survive than those in lower classes.

+## Conclusion

-Is it because preference was given to passengers in higher classes, or they took advantage of their privilege to get rescued？This project could not have a clear conclusion on the reason and it will be an interesting topic for future analysis.
+From the proportion table and bar chart, we can see clearly that more passengers in higher classes survived than those in lower classes.
+The result of the following Permutation test indicates that the difference in the proportion of survival/mortality between each passenger class is statistically significant.
+But is it because preference was given to passengers in higher classes, or they took advantage of their privilege to get rescued？This project could not have a clear conclusion on the reason and it will be an interesting topic for future analysis.